AllUnderControl/Projects/Power Electronics Design/Bidirectional optimized/readme.md

-The group was presented in a competition to find the bigger power density and efficincy for a bidirectional DC/DC converter, with 99.42% of efficiency and 28.4 kW/l.
+Our group participated in a competition to achieve the highest power density and efficiency for a bidirectional DC/DC converter.
+Our design reached 99.42% efficiency and a power density of 28.4 kW/l.